Joystick and Remappable 9-18-2017

 Lets really get started by reading the rest of this section.

 Just to be on the safe side while you follow these steps, if you have more controllers than your one Primary Flight Joystick installed on your machine (like a Gamepad, Wheel, Rudder Pedals or Throttle Stick), it's highly recommended to uninstall and disconnect all of them before attempting to run EAW, as unforeseen problems may occur, such as EAW not detecting your wanted preferred Primary Flight Joystick controller.
 So remove and disconnect them.

 If you have a programmable joystick, be sure that the programming portion of

 it has been shut off and that the joystick is not using a profile, its not

 required and will only interfere with EAW detecting your Joystick during the

 flight screen.
-(For your information, with-in EAW, you can assign any function you desire to any button in the Advanced
+(For your information, with-in EAW, you can assign any function you desire to any button

 2)After reading and following instructions in step 1 above, be sure your Joystick or main flight control

 is listed (or assigned) as ID 1(or preferred device) in your